 The History of our Farm

 Grandpa’s Good Earth aka “The Kempley Family Farm” has been in operation for more than 160 years.
-Currently, three generations take part in the day to day operation, which includes everything from mint, corn, sod, soybeans, and of course paperwork.
-The fourth generation was added a couple of years ago and has a few more years to go before joining the working ranks, but the future is bright.
+Currently, three generations take part in the day-to-day operation, which includes everything from mint, corn, sod, soybeans, and of course paperwork.
+The fourth-generation was added a couple of years ago and has a few more years to go before joining the working ranks, but the future is bright.

 In 1953 our Great Grandpa Chet decided to get into the mint growing industry.
-For the first 10 years, the farm would grow and harvest the mint plants but needed to take it to the Good Earth farms for distilling.
+For the first 10 years, the farm would grow and harvest the mint plants but needed to take them to the Good Earth farms for distilling.
 In 1963 Grandpa Bill (pictured above) became a partner in the farm and they built their own steam distillery.
 What was once Good Earth Farms was purchased by The Kempley Family Farm and the entire mint growing and distilling process was now in-house.

 After a while, we needed another crop that would give the soil a rest from the peppermint.
 The crop that was chosen was Bluegrass Sod.
 Which is to this day still used on The Kempley Family Farm as a rotational crop for the mint fields.